microbiome/OMA/30_differential_abundance.md

 ```

 The evaluation as differential abundant in above plots is based on the
-corrected pvalue.
+corrected p-value.
 According to the ALDEx2 developers, the safest
 approach is to identify those features where the 95% CI of the effect
 size does not cross 0.
 As we can see in below table, this is not the
 case for any of the identified genera (see overlap column, which
 indicates the proportion of overlap).
 Also, the authors recommend to
-focus on effect sizes and CIs rather than interpreting the pvalue.
+focus on effect sizes and CIs rather than interpreting the p-value.
 To
-keep the comparison simple, we will here use the pvalue as decision
+keep the comparison simple, we will here use the p-value as decision
 criterion.
 But please be aware that the effect size together with the
 CI is a better answer to the question we are typically interested in
 (see also [this